salesforce/utam-java-recipes/README.md

 System.setProperty("ios.app", getUserHomePath() + "SApp.app");
 ```

-For Android test, configure the application bundleid, the full path for the test application and application initial activity:
+For an Android test, configure the application bundleid, the full path for the test application and application initial activity:

 ```java
 System.setProperty("app.bundleid", "com.salesforce.chatter");